 Tax form 1095-B contains information about health insurance.
 One form is provided for all individuals covered by their plan.
 The employee may need to provide copies to dependents.
 Do not discard the 1095-B form, but retain this for your tax records.

-At this time, there is not an online option to receive your ACA 1095-B tax forms for non-employees.
+At this time, there is no online option to receive your ACA 1095-B tax forms for non-employees.

 As the employer, the university must file all issued 1095-C and 1095-B forms with the IRS by March 31st for the previous calendar year.